a-velasco/maas-docs-test/docs/reference/configuration-guides/troubleshooting.md

 **Solution:**

-### Steps to decouple DNS from MAAS and resolve configuration issues:
+### Steps to decouple DNS from MAAS and resolve configuration issues

 1. **Identify the issue:**
    - The issue was identified by errors in the [MAAS log files](https://canonical.com/maas/docs/how-to-use-logging), indicating problems with BIND9 due to duplicate subnets.

 2. **Check for duplicate subnets:**
    - Run the following command to list all subnets and identify duplicates:

      ```bash
      maas $profile subnets read
      ```